-Our unrestricted cash and cash equivalents was \$8,538 at December 31, 2013.
-At December 31, 2012 we had cash and cash equivalents of \$8,585.
+Our unrestricted cash and cash equivalents was \$8,585 at December 31, 2012.

-No capital expenditures were made in 2013 or 2012.
+At December 31, 2011 we had cash and cash equivalents of \$118,803.
+There were no capital expenditures in the year ended December 31, 2012 or for the period from formation through December 31, 2011.

+In May 2011, we raised \$300,070 through the issuance of 526,315 shares of our common stock at a price of \$0.57 per share.
+The funds raised in the financing was used to develop new products and services, pay salaries to management and pay professional fees to our attorneys and auditors to prepare and file reports with the Securities and Exchange Commission and other legal expenses arising from our day-to-day operations and acquisitions, if any.
 We hope to raise additional funds to be used for advertising our existing products and services and to fund the development of additional products and services.
 No assurances can be given that we will be able to raise any additional funds.
 As described above, we are currently negotiating with various musical artists, educational companies and other entities to develop worlds for them.
 While no assurance can be given that any of these deals will be concluded, if successful they would likely generate additional cash flows.